kurmasz/plnq/README.md

 Write a function !!!`area_of_triangle(a, b, c)`!!!
 That uses [Heron's Formula](https://en.wikipedia.org/wiki/Heron%27s_formula) to calculate the area of the triangle with side lengths `a`, `b`, and `c`
 ```

 Following each Markdown block, is a code block containing the solution to each task.
-The purpose of the code block is to sanity-check the assignment (i.e., get the instructor to solve the problem to make sure it isn't more difficult than expected) and verify that the expected answers are correct.
+The purpose of the code block is to sanity-check the assignment (i.e., get the instructor to solve the problem to make sure it isn't more difficult than expected) and verify that the expected answers for the tests are correct.

 ### Comparing observed and expected values